chrisjnielson44/chrisjnielson44/README.md

  I'm a current undergraduate student at Florida State University studying Computer Science.
 Welcome to my GitHub profile!
 Here, you'll find a mix of my coursework from my undergraduate studies and some personal projects that I've been working on.
 ## My Website 🌐

-Check out my personal website I created with React: https://cjnielson.com
+Check out my personal website I created with Next.js: https://cjnielson.com

 ## Social 📱